 To book into a meeting just contact the Parish Office.

 Booking the Christening

-Once you have been to the Enquirers meeting you can go ahead and made your booking through our parish office, where our administrator will help you finalise the details.
+Once you have been to the Enquirers' Meeting you can go ahead and make your booking through our parish office, where our administrator will help you finalise the details.